-In a large saucepan over medium heat, add orange juice, water & brown sugar.
+In a large saucepan over medium heat, add orange juice, water, and brown sugar.
 Stir to dissolve sugar, about 1-2 minutes.

-Remove from heat & let cool.
-Transfer to serving bowl & keep chilled in fridge.
+- Remove from heat and let cool.
+Transfer to a serving bowl and keep chilled in the fridge.
 Enjoy!

-* Feel free to add more or less sweetness to the recipe.
+* Feel free to add more or less sweetness to suit your taste.
 If you need more sweetness, add a teaspoon at a time until desired taste is achieved.
 If you prefer, you can swap out the brown sugar for all maple syrup.